Advanced-Computer-Lab-2022/Academic-Clowns-League/README.md

 # Canadian Chamber of Commerce Online Learning System
 This Project is essentially a full stack web app that represents an online learning platform using the MERN stack.
 It caters for various types of users and provides a polished front end experience.
+It's covering the whole learning process, for both instructors and learners as well as system administrators, which includes the uploading of learning materials, the authorization, the payment procedures, reporting issues, rating and reviewing and much more.

 ## Motivation
 The reason this project was implemented was for a university project for the course `CSEN704 - Advanced Computer Lab`.
 The objective was for us to learn how to properly use the Agile Methodology, to plan out a project and develop the software, learn the process of following a given set of System Requirements to develop a software, learn to research and master the use of the MERN Stack and learn how to work together as a team on GitHub.